jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Every time you write a comment, you should grimace and feel the failure of your ability of expression._ ― Robert C. Martin

+_Comments are like apologies to the next programmer._ ― Unknown

 # Testing and Debugging

 _Testing can show the presence of bugs, but not their absence!_ — Edsger W. Dijkstra